aaron-jack-manning/toru/README.md

     view         Displays the specified task in detail
 ```

-You can view any help screen by passing in the `-H` or `--help` flag, and the internal documentation is designed to make it obvious how to use Toru.
+You can view any help screen by passing in the `-h` or `--help` flag, and the internal documentation is designed to make it obvious how to use Toru.

 To start up you will need a vault to store tasks in, which you can create by running `toru vault new <NAME> <PATH>`.